-Public offering price \$ \$ Underwriting discounts and commissions(1) \$ \$ Proceeds to Arcutis Biotherapeutics, Inc., before expenses \$ \$
+Per share Total Public offering price \$ 25.00 \$ 100,000,000 Underwriting discounts and commissions(1) \$ 1.50 \$ 6,000,000 \$ Proceeds to Arcutis Biotherapeutics, Inc., before expenses 23.50 \$ 94,000,000

-One or more entities managed by OrbiMed, an affiliate of one of our directors, are expected to purchase \$35.0 million of our common stock in a concurrent private placement exempt from the registration requirements of the Securities Act of 1933, as amended, at a price per share equal to the public offering, or the concurrent private placement.
+One or more entities managed by OrbiMed, an affiliate of one of our directors, have agreed to purchase \$35.0 million of our common stock in a concurrent private placement exempt from the registration requirements of the Securities Act of 1933, as amended, at a price per share equal to the public offering, or the concurrent private placement.
 We will receive the full proceeds and will not pay any underwriting discounts or commissions with respect to the shares that are sold in the concurrent private placement.
 The concurrent private placement is contingent on the closing of this offering and the satisfaction of certain other customary conditions.
 However, this offering is not contingent on the consummation of the concurrent private placement.